equinor/vscode-septic/README.md

     -   Verify that the used calcs are valid SEPTIC calcs
     -   Verify that referenced Xvrs exist in the file
 -   Ensures correct encoding (Windows 1252) for SEPTIC files
+-   Go-To Declaration: Goes to the SopcXvr when hovering over a reference to a (Sopc)Xvr
+-   Go-To Definition: Goes to the Xvr when hovering over a reference to a (Sopc)Xvr
+-   Find Referencess: Provides a list of all references to an (Sopc)Xvr (in attributes, object definition, calcs etc.)

 ## Instructions